thiagolcmelo/simulation/README.md

 This is a simple simulation of a world with individuals competing for assets.

-The world is initialized with some assets spread around and some individuals packed in a few population clusters.
+The world is initialized with some assets spread around and some individuals clustered in a few population clusters.

 The individuals walk and collect assets according to their preferences.